vistorian/vistorian.github.io/courses.md

 * Set of exercises and hands-on experience to help you defining what is the network in your data and what are your research questions:
   * What is your network about?
   * Your network's data model
-  * Properly format your data tables
+  * Properly formatting your data tables
 * How to choose your exploration variables?

 ### Week 2 - **Data Shaping Techniques and Challenges** _19th Jan 2022_, covers the following topics: